calinbaciu93-design/birthday-bot/README.md

 You can obtain these from your Twilio dashboard.

-Also, replace the placeholders from the ```.create ``` section to reflect your own message and what you want your receiver to see displayed as incoming caller ID.
+Also, replace the placeholders from the ```client.messages.create ``` section to reflect your own message and what you want your receiver to see displayed as incoming caller ID.

 ---